hrshe/swan-processing-sessions/README.md

 ## 1. Python Installation

 1. First check if python is already installed.
-In your terminal (command prompt), type ‘python --version’ and ‘python3 --version’.
+In your terminal (command prompt), type `python --version` and `python3 --version`.
 If python is installed, it’ll show the version.
 If not installed, then you’ll get an error saying “command not found”.
 For our sessions, we'll be using python3.

 <p align="center">
   <img src="readmeImages/pythonVersion.png"/>